jok405/Carousel/README.md

 # Carousel
 Animated slideshow containing portfolio projects.
 Each card is selectable navigating user to the designated landing page.
 Created using only HTML and CSS for UI.
+You can checkout the page here! [here] (https://jok405.github.io/Carousel/).

 ## Screenshots